asaf-erlich/docker-kafka-spark/README.md

 ## Educational Purpose

-This repository was created to be used as part of a intro to data science class at Drexel University.
+This repository was created to be used as part of the masters program in data science at Drexel University.
 Docker and docker-compose are being leveraged to reduce the technical burden requird to install all these components manually.
 Utilizing the docker-compose file in this repo students can understand how these components function together without wasting time setting them all up and hooking them together.

 ## Detail Summary